Grass-roots Marriage Movement

-The other day I heard from a gentleman married more than two decades who said, among other things, he and his wife “felt led to try to support marriages in our church, it grieves us when we see marriages fail simply because no one steps up to help them during hard times.
-In fact we have taken on counseling younger couples from time to time in our church that are struggling…” I replied, thanked him for what they were doing, and said “it will take a grass-roots effort to change the marriage culture in our churches, communities, and country.”
+The other day I had an email from a gentleman who has been married for more than two decades.
+He said, among other things, he and his wife “felt led to try to support marriages in our church, it grieves us when we see marriages fail simply because no one steps up to help them during hard times.
+In fact, we have taken on counseling younger couples from time to time in our church that are struggling…” I replied, thanked him for what they were doing, and said, “it will take a grass-roots effort to change the marriage culture in our churches, communities, and country.”

 Then in the comments on yesterday’s post, Pearl said, “My opinion, changing the church is going to take a grassroots effort.
 It’ll take utilizing every opportunity in real life to speak up in a gentle way.
 I know I’m a broken record but I truly believe it takes ladies mentoring ladies and men mentoring men.“

 Other marriage bloggers have said the same, and the CMBA has discussed ways to bring about such a grass-roots movement to change Christian marriages for the better.

 Here’s the good news: You don’t need years of training to help marriages!
 I am all for training, the more the better, but if you have a solid marriage and a desire to help others, you can make a difference.
 The next few Sundays I am going to write on this in an effort to give many of you the tools to help marriages in your corner of the world.

 Are you in?

 Cuddling: how I shield my wife from divorce. @marriageworks